ddycai/simple-template-engine/README.md

 Filters
 -----

-You can also pass a closure to `endblock` that you want to apply to the content.
+You can pass a closure to `endblock` that you want to apply to the content.

 ```php
 <?php $this->block() ?>